lukejbyrne/ETLvsELT/README.md

 ## 👨‍💻 **Contributing**

 Contributions are welcome!
-If you'd like to improve this project or add additional examples, feel free to submit a pull request.
+Open an issue or submit a pull request to suggest improvements or add new features.

 ---

 ## 🏗️ **Future Enhancements**

-- Add support for additional data sources.
+- Support additional data sources.
-- Compare performance metrics for large-scale data.
+- Implement transformations in cloud platforms (e.g., AWS, Azure).
-- Provide cloud-based implementations using AWS, Azure, or GCP.
+- Add benchmarking for ETL vs. ELT performance.

 ---

 ### 🔗 **Connect with Me**

-If you found this project helpful or have any questions, feel free to reach out on [LinkedIn](https://www.linkedin.com/in/lukejbyrne).
+If you enjoyed this project or video, connect with me on [LinkedIn](https://www.linkedin.com/in/lukejbyrne) or leave a comment on the GitHub repo!